IBM-Blockchain-Archive/marbles/tutorial_part2.md

 #Summary
-Wow great so you completed [Part 1](./tutorial_part1.md) and you came back to try part 2.
+Wow so you completed [Part 1](./tutorial_part1.md) and you came back to try part 2?
+Great stuff.
 Now I know there are 4 goals listed above, but really there are only 2 major changes we are going to do this time around.
 We are going to (1) leverage the SDK to monitor when a new block gets written.
 This will allows us to push an update to our clients via the websocket, no more setTimeout().